Top Ten Ways to Avoid Speeding Tickets

 Although not always the case, most police officers set a buffer of about 15km to 20km as an acceptable amount over the speed limit.
 After going past this amount police officers feel you’ve been given a grace and should be stopped for speeding. you leave yourself open to being caught and given a speeding ticket.

-Once your stopped for speeding, if you can get out and speak with the officer.
+Once your stopped for speeding, if you can get out and start talking.

 The more you talk to the officer and explain what happened or if you have an excuse or story to tell, the higher the chance that the officer will let you off with a warning.
 If you say nothing then for sure you will receive the ticket.